ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

     1. *`Current mechanism`*: wrangler checks status in the UI, will change from exporting to exported.
 (This will take ~1-4 hours for most projects)
     2. If export is “stuck” in exporting for more than 4 hours, Notify the ingest operations developer via the dcp-ops slack channel notifying (@hca-ingest-dev) and providing the project UUID so they can review the logs and work out what has happened.
 They will work with the wrangler to resolve this and re-export if necessary.
 3. The wrangling team is notified of export
-    1.  *Current mechanism*: The submitting wrangler changes the status in the [Dataset Tracking Sheet](https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0) to `exported`
+    1.  *Current mechanism*: The submitting wrangler changes the status in the [Dataset Tracking Sheet](https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0) to `exported` and adds the project uuid to the `ingest_project_uuid` field
     2.  *Current mechanism*: The submitting wrangler moves the dataset wrangling ticket either to the `AE/SCEA backlog` (if being brokered to SCEA) or to the `Finished` pipeline
 4. The Broad data import team are notified of successful export
     1. *`Current mechanism`*: The submitting wrangler submits the [request for import form](https://docs.google.com/forms/d/e/1FAIpQLSeokUTa-aVXGDdSNODEYetxezasFKp2oVLz65775lgk5t0D2w/viewform) (see [values below](#import-form-details-for-dcp-data-releases)) and notifies the import team by messaging @monster-ops in the #dcp-ops Slack channel.